Last Updated on September 25, 2020

 Volume is a 3D font, with interlocked characters, inspired by vintage wooden block capitals!
 Superimposed weights bring light and shadow on the structure and allows many coloured combinations.

-Core Bandi by S-Core
+12. Core Bandi

 Core Bandi is a grunge 3D font supported by equivalent ‘flat’ styles named Core Bandi Face.
 This typeface is very cute and has rhythmic flow line, but not distracted.